 What types of items may I request?

 In addition to books and journal articles, we are able to obtain other items such as conference papers and presentations, theses, and book chapters.

 May I have my books delivered to my office?

-Faculty and staff clients may request hand delivery of books to their academic office.
-We cannot deliver to the hospitals or to off-campus locations.
+All UTSW affiliated clients may request hand delivery of books to their academic office.
+We cannot deliver to off-campus locations.
 Please include your office room number and that you desire hand delivery in your request.
 Someone must be in the office and sign for the package when the Library staff member arrives.

 Why have I been blocked from using ILLiad?